Super-NEAT-Bros/super-neat-bros/README.md

 Furthermore, at a high level, we hope this will entice us to explore more into the generalization of models when using NEAT to play video games, and possibly explore into training a model to play more complex games like Kirby.

-We also hope to get a reasonable accuracy on the level detection across all levels, and understand how the CNN memorizes the level.
-This could be further understood through weight maps like GradCAM.
+### Level Classifier

+Personally, we call the level classifier a successful project.
+Reaching a 92% accuracy detection on all the levels in the original Super Mario Bros. is a cool feat.
+The analyzation with Kmeans also proved to be a valuable insight in determining which levels are similar, and how to expect our accuracy to drop based on the design and information space of our model.
+Although we were limited by our resources, we made do, and hopefully we can pick this project up in the future with more resources.

+More analyzation could be done with each specific level, detemrining which levels were actually misclassified and then iterating on those results could prove promising.
+Another thing to consider is gradient visualization.
+This would let us actually get a glance at the individual detection methods for each slice of a level.

-Also, we could extend the model to include more than just Super Mario Bros. and possibly "Super Mario Bros.: The Lost Levels" or even "Super Mario Bros.
+Furthermore, we could extend the model to include more than just Super Mario Bros. and possibly "Super Mario Bros.: The Lost Levels" or even "Super Mario Bros.
 3".

 ## References